SIUE-Library/EAD-XML/README.md

 Convert internal archival finding aids to standardized XML format

 Usage:Run
-loadTsv.sh
+runAll.sh
-passing it the name of a folder containing tsv files for hocr data (non tsv files in the folder will be ignored)
+Which looks in all folders in directory with pdf's in them and processes those pdf's, putting output in <folder name>.txt in currect directory
 <br>

-Sections that will have to be done by hand:
+Sections that will have to be done by hand:<br>
-Prose lists
+Prose lists<br>
 Lists that beging with single numbers instead of box/folders